Dallaz00/Slot_Machine/README.md

 ## Overview

-A simple beginner friendly python project to practice Python.
+A simple beginner friendly python project I made to practice Python.
+The user is able to choose a deposit amount and decide a row (1-3) to bet on.
+Score will be multiplied based on valuation of the winning sum.

 ## Features